What to do if you haven't saved enough for retirement

 If you’re worried about your money going into retirement, it’s best to get advice from an independent financial adviser (IFA).

 It will cost you money to get advice from an IFA, although the first consultation is usually free, but it’s worth it in the long-run.
 They will consider your personal circumstances in depth and suggest ways you might be able to free up spare funds, such as re-negotiating your pension or advising on equity release if you own your own home.
-If you don’t know a good IFA yourself, try looking up local ones at Vouchedfor.co.uk.
+If you don’t know a good IFA yourself, try looking up local ones at Vouchedfor.co.uk(www.vouchedfor.co.uk opens in a new tab).

 Jasmine Birtles is a TV financial expert and runs the self-help money website MoneyMagpie.com(opens in a new tab)